JorgeDFR/3d_lidar_slam_benchmark_at_iilab/README.md

 **Recording Odometry Trajectory for MOLA-LO**

 For MOLA-LO, set an environment variable to use the LiDAR frame instead of the default `base_link` frame.
 This step is necessary because MOLA-LO expects the robot frame to be `base_link`, while the IILABS 3D dataset uses `eve/base_link`.
-The use the `mola-lidar-odometry-cli` command.
+Then use the `mola-lidar-odometry-cli` command.
 For more informations regarding this tool please refer to the [MOLA](https://docs.mola-slam.org/latest/mola_lo_apps.html) main documentation.

 ```sh
 # Set environment variable to use the LiDAR frame instead of base_link